lauradang/wiki-notes/Machine Learning/Kaggle Deep Learning Course/building-models-from-convolution.md

-# Building Models from Convolutions
+# Lesson 2: Building Models from Convolutions

 **Review**: Convolution/Filter maps an output tensor that tells you where patterns show up in the image.
 Different convolutions map different patterns.